Port

 Meals not included

 Board an island bus for a scenic drive along Vanua Levu's breathtaking coastal road.
-View the swaying palms of copra plantations that produce copra, from which high-fat palm oil is made.
+View the swaying palms of copra plantations from which high-fat palm oil is made.

 Enter the village hall for the time-honored Fijian kava ceremony.
 Observe as kava root is pounded, mixed with water and sipped from coconut shells.
-This important social ritual is used as a form of welcome as well as to reinforce traditional authority of chiefs, to seal alliances and to commemorate milestones such as births, deaths and marriages.
+This important social ritual is a form of welcome and reinforces the traditional authority of chiefs to seal alliances and to commemorate milestones such as births, deaths and marriages.

-Take time out from your exploration of this charming village to indulge in a refreshing drink of bu -- green coconut juice -- served during your visit.
+Take time out from your exploration of this charming village to indulge in a refreshing drink of bu -- green coconut juice.

 Notes:

-Transportation is by non-air-conditioned island bus equiped with microphone.
+Transportation is by non-air-conditioned island bus equipped with a PA system.
 Modest attire is required for visiting the village; knees, shoulders and midriffs must be covered; shorts are not allowed for women.
 Hats must be removed before you enter the village.
 If you are invited to sample the kava, participation is at your own discretion.
-Bring local currency for additional purchases.
-Restrooms facilities are rustic.
+Bring local currency, as vendors do not accept credit cards or US dollars.
+Restrooms are rustic.